Huegoxaga/notes/sql/README.md

   -- For each returning records, When allergies has a value it will return the value -- If allergies is NULL, it will return 'No known allergies'
   ```
+- NVL function: if the first argument is NULL, return the second argument
 - Case Function - Case function allows boolean logic in a SQL statement
 - If no conditions are true and there is no else clause, null is returned
   ```sql